kennguyen01/food-manager/_decks/5-time-and-temperature-control.md

 22b.
 Put thermometer in substance with known temperature and adjust thermometer to match.
 Use method that matches the temperature range of thermometer.

 23a.
 Ice point method
 23b.
-Measure freezing point of water at 32F.
+Calibrate by measure freezing point of water at 32F.

 24a.
 Boiling point method
 24b.
-Measure boiling point of water at 212F.
+Calibrate by measuring boiling point of water at 212F.

 25a.
 When to calibrate
 25b.